noseka1/noseka1.github.io/content/post/rhcsa-slash-rhce-exam-experience.md

 If you're a hiring manager searching for the Linux talent, you should know that:

-{% blockquote %}
-Job candidates that passed the RHCSA/RHCE certification really demonstrated their Linux administration skills at some point.
+>Job candidates that passed the RHCSA/RHCE certification really demonstrated their Linux administration skills at some point.
-{% endblockquote %}

 ## Tips